AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-review-guidelines.md

 The product icon should fulfill the following guidelines:

-*  The icon must reflect the extension with words and/or images.
+*  The icon must reflect the listing with words and/or images.
 Text is not required, but an title can be added to the icon.
    *  If the title is added to the icon, it should exactly match the title of the product.
    *  No slogans or features.
 *  Do not use _Adobe_, _Magento_, or _M2_.
 *  Do not use the Adobe or Magento Logo.
 *  Do not use the developer logo instead of the extension icon.
-*  Do not specify the extension version.
+*  Do not specify the listing version.
 *  Limit the use of the word _Pro_.
 *  Less is more.
 Avoid minute detail that is hard to understand.
 *  For first-party companies, we recommend using the same image you use on Twitter, LinkedIn, etc.